klukule/kcd-sqcb-editor/README.md

 * [NAudio.Vorbis](https://github.com/naudio/Vorbis) (OGG reader)

-If you find any bugs feel free to report them directly to my email or create issue
+If you find any bugs or have idea for feature, feel free to report them directly to my email or create issue